Mythology (board game): Reception

-John Strohm reviewed Mythology in The Space Gamer No. 31.
-Strohm commented that "This game had promise, but it failed to deliver.
+In Issue 31 of The Space Gamer, John Strohm was disappointed with this game, commenting "This game had promise, but it failed to deliver.
 I do not recommend it."

 Eric Goldberg reviewed Mythology in Ares Magazine #4 and commented that "Steve Peek has proven once again that he is capable of original and appropriate design.
 He also has shown either an inability or a disinclination to properly develop this game."

+In Issue 49 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard commented, "it has had a less than enthusiastic welcome from the reviewers, but is one of the few non-historical games which I would recommend everyone who plays multi-player games should purchase.
+This is excellent stuff folks, it simulates by subtlety and is, first and foremost, a real game."
+Barnard concluded, "I am much impressed with this game, and of its mechanics which certainly must have applications elsewhere.
+Whether the idea can be moved to other pantheons is less easy to say."

 Charles Vasey in White Dwarf #22 (December 1980 – January 1981) gave the game a 9 and said "The whole package makes a most exciting game".

 In Issue 32 of Phoenix (July–August 1981), John Lambshead was impressed by the production values "as the artwork and physical standards of the components are excellent."
 However, Lambshead found the game bogged down with more than two players.
 "As soon as a player tries to do something constructive with a hero it merely becomes a competition to see what kills him first — a natural (unnatural?) disaster or one of half a dozen wandering monsters which immediately jump on him."
 Lambshead concluded that it was "a game that must be played between small numbers of imaginative people.
 It is a superb game but a few dumbos can rapidly reduce the whole thing to a bore."